Lead Belay Policy Change

 Assisted Braking Device (ABD) Policy

-Effective December 1st, 2019, Ascent Studio requires the use of assisted braking belay devices for LEAD belaying, and will only allow non-ABD devices (such as an ATC or other similar tube-style device) for top rope belaying.
+Effective December 1st, 2019, Ascent Studio requires the use of assisted braking belay devices for LEAD belaying.
+Non-ABD devices, such as the ATC, may still be used for top rope belaying.

 Why?